 Section titled “Examples”Read a file

-Section titled “Read a file”Read from a file and parse it in the format applied by the file extension:
+Section titled “Read a file”Read from a file and parse it in the format implied by the file extension:

-file, if the suffix list contains a supported compression
+from_file "/tmp/file.json"The operator automatically decompresses the file when the suffix list contains a supported compression algorithm:

 Section titled “Append to a file”In case the file exists and you do not want to overwrite it, pass append=true